 What is Peripheral Artery Disease?

 Peripheral Artery Disease (PAD) is also known as Peripheral Vascular Disease (PVD).
-It is usually caused by a process known as Athero¬sclerosis which results in thickening, hardening and narrowing of the arteries – tubes which sly blood from the heart to the various organs of the body.
+It is usually caused by a process known as Atherosclerosis which results in thickening, hardening and narrowing of the arteries – tubes which supply blood from the heart to the various organs of the body.

-NO. PAD can occur in any blood vessel in the body.
+PAD can occur in any blood vessel in the body.
 The common areas are the blood supply to the legs, the brain, the heart, the kidneys and the intestines.
-The heart accounts for only 20 percent of cases of Atherosclerosis.
+The heart accounts for only around 20 percent of cases of atherosclerosis.

 What the common factors responsible for PAD ?